I bet you’ve never panicked about a cake before, but I have. I still do.

 Start by preheating your oven to 325°F. Then, line your cupcake pan with paper cups.
 (Bonus if you have a 24-cup pan!)

-Next, sift together the gluten free flour, cocoa, baking soda, and salt together, and set aside to add to the wet ingredients later.
+Next, sift together the gluten free flour, cocoa, baking soda, baking powder, and salt together, and set aside to add to the wet ingredients later.

 Scoop the batter (about 1/4 cup per cupcake) into the prepared pan and bake for 20-25 minutes or so, until a toothpick inserted into the middle of a cupcake comes out clean (mine were perfect at 22 minutes).
 Cool the cupcakes in the pan for about 5 minutes, and then pop them out and let them cool completely on a wire rack.
 Frost with whatever you desire, but we use my mother in law’s buttercream recipe, which I happily share below.